 Cold starts result in additional exhaust emissions.
 They take place under all driving conditions.
 However, they seem to be most likely for urban and rural driving, as the number of starts in highway conditions is relatively limited (in principle starts from parking lots next to highways).
-They occur for all vehicle categories, but emission factors are only available, or can be reasonably estimated, for petrol, diesel and LPG cars and - assuming that these vehicles behave like passenger cars - light commercial vehicles, so that only these categories are covered by the methodology.
+They occur for all vehicle categories, but emission factors are only available, or can be reasonably estimated, for petrol, diesel and LPG cars and - assuming that these vehicles behave like passenger cars - light commercial vehicles, as well as most recent diesel heavy duty vehicles and buses technologies,, so that only these categories are covered by the methodology.
 Moreover, they are not considered to be a function of vehicle age.